AlphaHydrae/blog/source/_posts/2013-06-13-god-unicorns-and-nginx.markdown

 To do this, you must run God as root.
 In my case, I needed to run God as an unprivileged user so it wasn't an option.

-You can run god with this configuration like this:
+You can run god as a daemon with this configuration like this:

 ```bash
 god -c config/god.rb -l tmp/logs/god.log -P tmp/pids/god.pid